MicrosoftDocs/power-automate-docs/articles/process-mining-azure-templates.md

 # Azure templates for process mining

 Easily onboard your data for process mining with a process advisor template.
 Templates help you start mining your processes for insights with just a few selections.
 You'll avoid the data identification and manipulation that's required with traditional process mining tools.
-[Azure DevOps Work Tracking](#azure-devops-work-tracking-template), [Azure Pipelines](#azure-devops-pipelines-template), [Logic Apps with App Insights](#logic-apps-with-app-insights-template), [Logic App Consumption Plan](#logic-app-consumption-plan-template), and [Durable Functions](#durable-functions-template) templates provide insights that help you identify opportunities and optimize your development processes.
+[Azure DevOps (work tracking)](#azure-devops-work-tracking-template), [Azure DeOps (pipelines)](#azure-devops-pipelines-template), [Logic Apps (standard plan)](#logic-apps-standard-plan-template), [Logic Apps (consumption plan)](#logic-apps-consumption-plan-template), and [Durable Functions](#durable-functions-template) templates provide insights that help you identify opportunities and optimize your development processes.

 Creating and running a template is similar for all the process advisor Azure templates.